asaadoov/io_chat_app/README.md

 # io_chat_app
-basick chat app using socket.io as well as jquery.
+basic chat app using socket.io as well as jquery.